doyleLai/Arduino-DCC-Station/README.md

 This type of message controls the direction and speed step of a locomotive.
 The payload is 1 byte of direction D [0 (backward),1 (forward)], followed by 3-byte fixed size value of 128 speed step VVV [000-128].

+#### Example
-Example: Sets the speed of address 3 decoder to forward direction and speed steps 5.
+Sets the speed of address 3 decoder to forward direction and speed step 5.
 ```
 <S31005>
 ```